united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/cameraconnect/index.md

 ### EXPOSURE_TIME

 **Description:** Defines the exposure time for the selected camera.
-You should adjust this to your local environment to<br> achieve optimal images.
+You should adjust this to your local environment to achieve optimal images.

 **Type:** int